bwsw/sj-platform/SJDocs/source/SJ_Deployment.rst

  $ curl --request GET "http://$address/v1/modules/output-streaming/pingstation-output/1.0/instance/pingstation-output/start"

-Start Flow
-""""""""""""""""""""""""
-Start the flow of data into the system.
-Now the data is delevered into the system.
+Now the data can be delevered into the system.
 The instance(-s) starts data processing.

 View, monitor and manage instance performance via the UI.